Free Medical Power of Attorney Form

 This differs greatly from a General Power of Attorney, which is more commonly used by the public and can only appoint an Agent to manage your financial decision-making.
 Instead, this type of medical-legal document can be put in place to provide for your healthcare necessities in the event of incapacitation.

 A Medical Power of Attorney may seem similar to a Living Will to some.
 However, there are some significant differences between the two legal documents.
-In fact, both can be used to complement each other.
+In fact, both can be used to complement each other as an Advanced Directive documents.

-Living Wills, on one hand, explicitly details your medical treatment preferences.
-They might be used to approve emergency procedures that will ensure your recovery or to withhold further treatment if your situation is grave and unlikely to improve.
+Living Wills, on the one hand, explicitly details your medical treatment preferences.
+This type of advance directive might be used to approve emergency procedures that will ensure your recovery or to withhold further treatment if your situation is grave and unlikely to improve.

 The process of getting a Medical Power of Attorney is quite similar to other POAs.
 You can either complete a Healthcare POA form yourself, or you can seek out an Attorney at Law to help you draft the document.